 Internships provide powerful learning laboratories where majors can apply their economics or business knowledge and explore career possibilities.

-Use the MHC Intern Network to connect with MHC students and recent alumnae who have held internships.
+Use the MHC Intern Network to connect with MHC students and recent alum who have held internships.
 Search by major, location, position, or employer.

 - Mount Holyoke's Lynk Universal Application Funding (UAF) initiative offers internship funding for one domestic or international internship to every student that has secured a qualified summer internship or research position.